 Your continuing instructions constitute acceptance of these terms.

 You may terminate the engagement at any time, and so may we.
 If the engagement is terminated whilst you are involved in court proceedings we will seek to be removed from the record as your solicitors.

 Our advice may be used by you only.

 We may correspond, and send confidential information, by e-mail and we will assume that e-mails will be opened only by the addressee.
-We may use information held about you for administration, communication and marketing purposes.
-We will not, however, pass information to third parties unless obliged to do so.

 Unless otherwise agreed, our fees are a product of time spent by us on the engagement and the charging rate of the fee-earner concerned.
 You will be advised of prevailing charging rates, which are reviewed annually.
 Fees are exclusive of VAT.

 We will also charge for expenses which we incur on your behalf.
 These may include stamp duty, stamp duty land tax, travelling costs, search fees, courier fees, and registration fees.
 If we instruct other advisers in relation to the engagement, we will do so as your agent and you will be responsible for their fees and expenses too.

 We may from time to time ask you to make a payment on account of fees or expenses which we expect to be incurred, or to discharge an unpaid invoice, or to reimburse a payment made by us on your behalf.

 Any money received on your behalf may be used to discharge any money due to us without further reference to you.
 Invoices may be delivered electronically.